Chandni97/SmartHomeAutomation/README.md

 For example: https://my-app-name.mybluemix.net

 1. The front camera will take picture every 15 seconds and if a person is detected, you will be notified on your node red dashboard.
 You can use the switch on the dashboard to send commands to the pc to switch on/off the lights.

-1. Visit the application url for motion sensor at : https://my-app-name.mybluemix.net/motion from the device that has the sensor.
-For example your smart phone.
-You will be able to see the motion changes in a graph on the dashboard.